motherjones/us-color-coded-map/README.md

 In order to get your data showing up in the map, you'll need to edit a couple of lines of code in your index.html file.

-* Paste the ID or url you just copied from your spreadsheet, and paste it in the place of `your_spreadsheet_url_here`.
+* Paste the ID or url you just copied from your spreadsheet, in the place of `your_spreadsheet_url_here`.
 The code you are looking for in the index.html file looks like this:

 ```
 <script>